 The sounds you hear will always depend on the quality of your computer equipment.

-To test your hearing, you have to visit your family doctor or a hearing health care professional.
+To test your hearing properly, you have to visit your family doctor or a hearing health care professional.

 These sound files have been provided by the Danish Information Center for Hearing Impairment and Deafness, Delta Akustik and Vibration.